apache/airflow/docs/apache-airflow-providers-cloudera/sensors/hive_partition.rst

 ----------------

 Check the existence of a Hive partition.
-CDWHivePartitionSensor is a subclass of HivePartitionSensor and supposed to implement the same logic by delegating the actual work to a CDWHiveMetastoreHook instance.
+CdwHivePartitionSensor is a subclass of HivePartitionSensor and supposed to implement the same logic by delegating the actual work to a CdwHiveMetastoreHook instance.

 .. list-table::